 It’s even better if you have a telescope you can set up together.

-Imagine yourselves 10 years in the future and try writing a letter to the present selves where you talk about your relationship, how you got trough the years together and your accomplishments.
+Imagine yourselves 10 years in the future and try writing a letter to the present selves where you talk about your relationship, how you got through the years together and your accomplishments.

 Build a small campfire in the backyard and roast marshmallows.
 It’s a great way of getting together and enjoy each other’s company next to a warming campfire.